codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ## <a name="before-containers"></a>Before containers (Full Virtualisation)

-Before containers there was VMs, probably everyone here knows about this kind of virtualisation, when this was released in the early nineties it was a really good improvement for server space, now you could have systems isolated in their own environment, you wouldn’t need to have a entire server for an application, or to share the resources with other apps.
-You could have a VM with the right amount of resources and have a better use of your datacenter resources.
+Before containers there were VMs.
+Probably everyone here knows about this kind of virtualisation.
+When this was released in the early nineties it was a really good improvement for server space: now you could have systems isolated in their own environment, and you wouldn’t need to have a entire server for an application, or to share the resources with other apps.
+You could have a VM with the right amount of resources and make better use of your datacenter resources.

-This kind of virtualisation works by having a hypervisor that is in charge to simulate operations like I/O and privileged operations, and to keep things that belong to the virtual machine inside the virtual machine.
+This kind of virtualisation works by having a hypervisor that is in charge of simulating operations like I/O and privileged operations, and of keeping things that belong to the virtual machine inside the virtual machine.

-The thing with this kind of virtualisation is that add a big overhead with the Hypervisor and the guest O.S.
+The thing with this kind of virtualisation is that the Hypervisor and the guest O.S add a big overhead.

 ![]({{site.baseurl}}/assets/custom/img/blog/intro-docker/full-virtualisation.png "Full virtualization")

-This was very important because it allowed a better use of resources and  to use better our datacenter resources, and to have Infrastructure as a commodity.
+This was very important because it allowed a better use of datacenter resources, and to have Infrastructure as a commodity.

 ## <a name="what-is"></a>What is a container?
 (Operating System Virtualisation)

-A container is a different kind of virtualisation, instead of using an entire guest O.S. on top of a hypervisor that will translate every call, a container use the host O.S. and a group of commands to create an entire isolated area inside the same O.S., this is a more lightweight way of creating isolation inside the same host.
+A container is a different kind of virtualisation.
+Instead of using an entire guest O.S. on top of a hypervisor that will translate every call, a container uses the host O.S. and a group of commands to create an entire isolated area inside the same O.S..
+This is a more lightweight way of creating isolation inside the same host.

 ![]({{site.baseurl}}/assets/custom/img/blog/intro-docker/os-virtualisation.png "Operating System virtualization")

-## <a name="how-docker-works"></a>How docker works?
+## <a name="how-does-docker-work"></a>How does docker work?

-Docker create containers through images, those images have everything that is needed to run the application, so if you have a postgres image, all the dependencies will be packaged inside the image, so no need to install anything to run something with docker (besides docker of course).
+Docker creates containers through images.
+These images have everything that is needed to run the application.
+For instance, if you have a postgres image, all the dependencies will be packaged inside the image, so no need to install anything to run something with Docker (besides Docker of course).

 ### <a name="under-the-hood"></a>Under the hood

 This isn't a full guide on how the insides of Docker works, but it's good to break a bit of the spell.

-Docker uses this library called `runC` that does all the orchestration to create a container, talking to the multiple tools that Linux provides.
+Docker uses a library called `runC` that does all the orchestration to create a container, talking to the multiple tools that Linux provides.

 So you can have some idea on how Docker works to create a container, we can try to understand some tools that are used.

-The first one is `chroot`, that's how Docker isolates a folder from the rest of your file system. so every time you create a new container Docker creates a folder and use `chroot` to isolate that folder from the rest of the file system.
+The first one is `chroot`, that's how Docker isolates a folder from the rest of your file system.
+Every time you create a new container, Docker creates a folder and use `chroot` to isolate that folder from the rest of the file system.

 ```
     /